What can you do?

 least 2 mg of fentanyl, which is considered a

 What about naloxone?
 (Common brand name is Narcan)

 Information from the U.S. Centers for Disease Control (CDC): Naloxone can reverse an overdose from opioids, including heroin, Fentanyl, and prescription opioid medications.
 When administered in a timely and appropriate manner, it quickly reverses an overdose by blocking the effects of opioids.
 It can restore normal breathing within 2 to 3 minutes2 in a person whose breath has slowed, or even stopped, as a result of opioid overdose.
 More than one dose of naloxone may be required when stronger opioids like fentanyl are involved.
 If you give someone naloxone, stay with them until emergency help arrives or for at least four hours to make sure their breathing returns to normal.
 The caveat with naloxone is that some people will continue taking dangerous drugs because they believe they have a safety net.

 One in seven Americans reports experiencing a substance use disorder.
 There is not one single driving factor that leads to addiction.
 Some people may use drugs to help cope with stress, trauma, or to help with mental health issues.
 Some may even develop opioid use disorder after misusing opioids they are prescribed by doctors.
 In any case, using drugs over time makes it easier to become addicted.
 Learn more and get help.

 Pay attention to your children’s social media interactions; those selling illicit drugs often use platforms like SnapChat.
 Download the emoji cheat sheet and know what the symbols mean.
 Check their phones and other devices.
 Multiple apps and programs exist where these drugs are being sold.
+Here is a list of popular social media apps.
 Parents need to be vigilant and stay involved in their children’s lives.